 Ostend-Bruges Airport, generally known as Ostend Airport is located 5km southwest of city centre.
-Air freight is general purpose of the airport, however, in the last years the number of passengers and commercial flights has been increasing.
+Air freight is a general purpose of the airport, however, in the last years, the number of passengers and commercial flights has been increasing.

 Antwerp Airport – IATA code ANR